 Service is a vital part of the "triangle" of recovery, and staying sober!
 The best way to stop dwelling on your problems is to get out of yourself and be of service to other alcoholics in recovery.
 There are a great many service opportunities to be found at the local, regional, and world AA levels, and the best place to start is with your local group(s).

 Noonaroos always has service positions open to Home Group Members, such as Greeters, Meeting Secretaries, co-hosts, and others.
+Learn more about service and how to sign up for service positions on our social platform, here.

 [back to top]